rodrigoceloto/GettingCleaningDataProjectCode/CodeBook.md

 #CodeBook of tidy dataset "newdataset.txt"

+## Instruction list
+The instruction of of how this newdataset file is the file run_analysi.R

+## Dataset variables

-This dataset has 3 "id variables" of class factor:
+This dataset has 3 "id variables":
 * activitycode
 * activityname
 * subject

-This dataset has 66 "measurement" variable and their units (g,radians/second)
+This dataset has 66 "measurement" variables.

+Thee measurement variables values were obtained by mean agregation by activity and subject from the original data.

+Below is their list of variables and their respective unit (variable name / unit)

 *  tBodyAcc-mean()-X  /  g
 *  tBodyAcc-mean()-Y  /  g